scarburato/searchenginepp/README.md

 If you're not building on an amd64 (x86) system, you have to install `vectorscan` in place of `hyperscan`.

-The `CMakeLists.txt` file assumes that brew install its stuff in `$(brew --prefix)`, if your version of brew differs then you have to modify the `CMakeLists.txt` file accordingly.
+The `CMakeLists.txt` file assumes that brew installs its stuff in `$(brew --prefix)`, if your version of brew differs then modify the `CMakeLists.txt` file accordingly.

 ## Build